FarronF/limerick-council-meetings/meetings/2018/06/18-Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 21st may 2018.md

 in the vicinity of the plant over many decades.
 If there are significant unknown health risks with

-the existing process how can we allow that risk to be radically increased, by a firm just emerging--- 8
+the existing process how can we allow that risk to be radically increased, by a firm just emerging
+---
+8

 from the penalty box and currently facing prosecution, with an EPA that refuses to enforce and a